xdropzz/IN6227-DMA2/README.md

 5. dataE has a total of 18 unique items

 Each dataset consist of 35 rows, which is represented as transactions.

+# Usage
+In the terminal input:

+python3 bruteForce.py
+OR
+python3 apriori.py

+When you are requested to put in the path, you can input

+1. db/dataA.csv
+2. db/dataB.csv
+3. db/dataC.csv
+4. db/dataD.csv
+5. db/dataE.csv